-When I speak with directors and CEOs at colocation data centers, usually one of the first things they want to discuss about their sales funnels is how to generate more highly-qualified leads from their websites.
+When I speak with directors and CEOs at colocation data centers, usually, one of the first things they want to discuss in their sales funnels is how to generate more highly-qualified leads from their websites.

 Nine times out of ten, for a potential client that hasn’t touched their website in a few years, there are usually only two or three places on their entire website where a hot prospect can raise their hand and convert from a website visitor into a lead.